-Thailand Game Show Big Festival 2017 is the most famous and relevant Game Show in South East Asia.
+Thailand Game Show Big Festival 2018 is the most famous and relevant Game Show in South East Asia.
 The main gaming companies are present to feature their innovations.

-The event takes places in November 2017 from the 3rd to the 5th, at Royal Paragon Hall, 5th Floor of Siam Paragon.
+The event takes places in November 2018 from Friday 26th to Sunday 28th, at Royal Paragon Hall, 5th Floor of Siam Paragon.